 Building The Ensemble - led by Shane Dempsey

 This workshop will draw on core strands of European Ensemble Training.
 In this engaging and playful session, participants will create physical scores, develop a heightened approach to physical transformation and make bold choices while working as an ensemble.
-This sessnion is open to all artists who are curious about developing new approaches to ensemble practice.
+This session is open to all artists who are curious about developing new approaches to ensemble practice.

 To sign up for this workshop, please email Shane.